proxy-wasm/spec/abi-versions/v0.2.1/README.md

 * returns:
   - none

-Function marker used during linking to advertise support for Proxy-Wasm ABI v0.2.1.
+Function marker used during linking to advertise Wasm module's support for Proxy-Wasm ABI v0.2.1.

 This function is never called.